telerik/blazor-docs/components/gantt/gantt-tree/columns/command.md

 The `OnClick` handler of the commands receives an argument of type `GanttTaskCommandEventArgs` that exposes the following properties:

 * `IsCancelled` - set this to `true` to prevent the operation if the business logic requires it.
-* `Item` - the model item the Gantt row is bound to.
-You can use it to access the model fields and methods in order to perform the actual data source operations.
+* `Item` - the model item of the Gantt row.
+You can use it to access the model fields and perform the actual data source operations.
 Applicable for buttons in a row, not in a toolbar.
 * `IsNew` - a boolean field indicating whether the item was just added through the Gantt interface.

 >tip For handling CRUD operations we recommend that you use the Gantt events (`OnEdit`, `OnUpdate`, `OnCancel`, `OnCreate`).
 The `OnClick` handler is available for the built-in commands to provide consistency of the API.